 You should seek medical attention even if you don’t notice symptoms right away or if your symptoms are mild.
 It can take hours or even days for some injuries to become symptomatic, and receiving prompt medical care can prevent your injury from worsening.
 Prioritizing medical treatment is also helpful for your injury case.

-With over a century of combined experience, our attorneys are well-versed in the complexities of premises liability accidents, including identifying the at-fault party in a slip and fall case.
-Contact us to schedule a free consultation to discuss your accident.
+With over a century of combined experience, our attorneys are well-versed in the complexities of premises liability accidents, including identifying the at-fault party in a slip and fall case involving snow or ice in Connecticut.